readren/json-facile/README.md

 import jsfacile.api._
 import jsfacile.api.builder._

-val temporalTranslatorsBuilder = new CoproductTranslatorsBuilder[Temporal]
+val temporalTranslatorsBuilder = new CoproductTranslatorsBuilder[Temporal];
 ```
 To build the translators of an abstract type the builder needs to know which concrete subtypes of said abstract type it has to consider, how to discriminate them, and how to translate each of them.
 Given our domain uses only the `Instant` and `Year` subtypes of `java.time.temporal.Temporal`, it is sufficient to inform the builder about them only.